Golden-Breasted Starling

 (Trachemys scripta elegans)

-There are two red-eared sliders at Seneca Park Zoo and they can be found in the Genesee Trail (seasonally).
+There are multiple red-eared sliders at Seneca Park Zoo and they can be found in the pond along the Genesee Trail (seasonally).

 Animal Facts